-Orkney Research Centre for Archaeology (ORCA) have secured grant funding from Historic Environment Scotland and the Orkney Archaeology Society for a new landscape project in Orkney.
+The Orkney Research Centre for Archaeology (ORCA) has secured grant funding from Historic Environment Scotland and the Orkney Archaeology Society for a new landscape project in Orkney.

 The Heart of Neolithic Orkney World Heritage Site Landscape Project will provide hands-on training and memorable experiences in field archaeology to the local community.
-The study area will be around Maeshowe and Brodgar, taking in parts of the parishes neighbouring the Loch of Harray and Loch of Stenness, West Mainland, Orkney.
+The study area will be around Maeshowe and Brodgar, taking in parts of the parishes neighbouring the lochs of Harray and Stenness in Orkney’s West Mainland.

 The project aims to take people through the whole archaeological process from finding objects in the field, to mapping, processing finds, and interpreting the results.
 Participants will produce internationally significant research in the World Heritage area, contribute to the wider understanding of these sites and landscapes through time, and learn new skills.

 Field walking will start in March 2019 and continue into April.
 Other activities will be spaced throughout the year.